GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Genesys Cloud account requirements

 This solution requires a Genesys Cloud license.
-For more information on licensing, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the pricing article").
+For more information, see: [Genesys Cloud Pricing](https://www.genesys.com/pricing "Goes to Pick the Perfect Plan for your Business page").

-A recommended Genesys Cloud role for the solutions engineer is Master Admin.
-For more information on Genesys Cloud roles and permissions, see the [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article").
+A recommended Genesys Cloud role for the solutions engineer is the Master Admin.
+For more information, see: [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Goes to Roles and permissions overview article") in the Genesys Cloud Developer Center.

 ## Running locally

 ### Download the repository that contain the project files
-Go to the [Partial Transcription Blueprint](https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint) repository and clone it to your machine.
+For more information, see:  [Partial Transcription Blueprint](https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint "Goes to Partial Transcription Blueprint") in the GitHub repository.
+Go to the repository and clone it to your machine.

 ```bash
 git clone https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint.git